Lindenwood University is a "Yellow Ribbon School."

-You'll find us in the Spellmann Center on the first floor.
+You'll find us in the Library and Academic Resources Center (LARC), Room 018A.
 Take the elevator to the bottom floor and travel through the Connection (just past KCLC and the Department of Internet Technology).

 Here are topics you can learn more about during your visit to the Veterans Affairs Center:

 - Admissions processes and requirements

 - Degree program options

 - Fitness facilities

 - Parking decals and student I.D. cards

 Lindenwood University recognizes the sacrifice that our military men and women and their family members have made to our country.
 Therefore, we feel that it is our obligation to serve you in any way we can through advancing your education.
 Therefore, the center is here to assist the military students attending Lindenwood University, in all programs, using educational benefits under Department of Veterans Affairs (VA) Educational Assistance Programs in the pursuit of their educational goals.

 You may utilize the following benefits at Lindenwood: